 - Adults 18 years of age or older.

-- Histopathologically confirmed melanoma with an injectable cutaneous or lymph node metastasis that has progressed in the opinion of the treating investigator despite administering a Food and Drug Administration (FDA) approved anti-PD1 agent, with or without ipilimumab.
+- For US sites: Histopathologically confirmed melanoma with an injectable cutaneous or lymph node metastasis that has progressed in the opinion of the treating investigator despite administering a Food and Drug Administration (FDA) approved anti-PD1 agent, with or without ipilimumab.

 - Eastern Cooperative Oncology Group (ECOG) performance status 0 to 1.

 - Acceptable coagulation status: international normalised ratio (INR) of blood clotting, prothrombin time and activated partial thromboplastin time within ≤1.5 x upper limit of normal (ULN).

 - Completion of local therapy, such as radiation, surgical resection, injectable immunebased therapy, or topical pro-inflammatory agent, 21 days prior to first dose of protocol therapy.

 - Adverse events from previous cancer therapies (excluding alopecia) must have recovered to grade 1 (CTCAE, most recent version).
 Stable grade 2 AEs such as endocrine conditions are allowed, and other chronic stable AEs may be considered on a case by case basis by the Principal Investigator.